 3. You will be sent an email receipt that includes your 13-digit registration number

-4. Enter your 13-digit number in the relevant section of your account on any of the short-term letting sites where your property is advertised for lettings
+4. Enter your 13-digit registration number in the relevant section of your account on any of the short-term rental sites where your property is advertised for lettings

 What are the short-term rental regulations for Paris?

-In October 2017, the authorities in Paris put this registration system in place on short-term rentals of entire houses and apartments.
+In October 2017, the authorities put this registration system in place on short-term rentals in Paris of entire houses and furnished apartments in Paris.
 It was intended to keep a track on tourism accommodation that was outside of the typical hotel and bed and breakfast business models.
-For those simply renting out a single room of their home, the registration wasn’t necessary.
+For those simply renting out a single room with, maybe, just 1 bedroom of their home, the registration wasn’t necessary.
 The underlying purpose was to keep a check on what they considered business operations disguising themselves as private property owners.
-The authorities were happy to allow residents to make a little extra income from their existing property, but not from letting an apartment each and every month, year-after-year.
-The registration is simple and requires no proof or documentation.
+The authorities were happy to allow residents to make a little extra income from their existing property, but not from letting a short term rental furnished apartment each and every month, year-after-year.
+The registration is simple and you are not required to provide proof or documentation.
 It is, merely, a declaration of intent that offers operational transparency.
 Owners will have to register each property individually.
-So those with more than one property will need to make the appropriate number of registrations.
+So those with more than one property will need to make the appropriate registration number of registrations.

 There are a selection of categories that your Paris property can fall into.